-When DTCs are erased from the vehicle's computer memory, the I/M Readiness Monitor Status program resets status of all the Monitors to a not run "flashing" condition.
+When DTCs are erased from the vehicle's computer memory, the I/M Readiness Monitor Status program resets the status of all Monitors to a not run "flashing" condition.
 To set all of the Monitors to a DONE status, an OBD2 Drive Cycle must be performed.
 Refer to your vehicle's service manual for information on how to perform an OBD2 Drive Cycle for the vehicle under test.

-- 1. If not connected already, connect the Scan Tool to the vehicle's DLC.
-(If the Scan Tool is already connected and - Scan Tool is already connected and linked to the vehicle's computer, proceed directly to step 3.
-If not, continue to step 2.)

-- To erase OEM enhanced or ABS DTCs: Perform the Code Retrieval procedure for OEM enhanced DTCs as described on page 38 or for ABS DTCs as described on page 48.
-Wait until the codes are displayed on the diagnostic tool's LCD and then proceed to step 3. - Press and release the ERASE button.
-A confirmation message shows on the display. - If you are sure you want to proceed, use the UP and DOWN buttons, as necessary, to highlight YES, then press the ENTER button to erase DTCs from the vehicle's computer. - If you do not want to continue with the erase process, use the UP △ and DOWN ☺ buttons, as necessary, to highlight NO, then press the ENTER ຝ button to exit the erase mode. - 4.
-If you chose to erase DTCs, a "One moment please..." message displays while the erase function is in progress.
+- If not connected already, connect the Code Reader to the vehicle's DLC, and turn the ignition "On."
+(If the Code Reader is already connected and linked to the vehicle's computer, proceed directly to step 3.
+If not, continue to step 2.) - 2.
+Perform the Code Retrieval procedure as described on page 31. - Wait until the codes are displayed on the Code Reader's LCD and then proceed to step 3. - 3.
+Press and release the ERASE button.
+A confirmation message shows on the LCD display. - If you are sure you want to proceed, use the DOWN ▼ button, as necessary, to highlight Yes, then press the ENTER ↓ button to continue. - If you do not want to proceed, use the DOWN ▼ button, as necessary, to highlight No, then press the ENTER ↓ button to cancel the erase procedure. - If you chose to erase DTCs, a "One moment please..." message displays while the erase function is in progress.